 Now, this is a stealth zero waste Christmas idea.

-Love having Christmas lights decorating the outside of your home, but worry about the environmental impact?
+Do you love having Christmas lights decorating the outside of your home, but worry about the environmental impact?

-Another zero waste tip is to make sure to switch them off whenever you leave the house or the room and certainly at night.
+Another zero waste tip is to make sure to switch all the Christmas lights off whenever you leave the house or a room and certainly switch them off over night.

 Pin to save: